makenotion/dbt-expectations/README.md

       compare_row_condition: some_flag=false
 ```

+If `compare_model` or `compare_column_name` are no specified, `model` and `column_name` are substituted.
+So, one could compare aggregations of two different columns in the same model, or identically named columns in separate models etc.

 **Note**: You can also express a **tolerance** factor, either as an absolute tolerable difference, `tolerance`, or as a tolerable % difference `tolerance_percent` expressed as a decimal (i.e 0.05 for 5%).

 ### [expect_table_column_count_to_be_between](macros/schema_tests/table_shape/expect_table_column_count_to_be_between.sql)